ejboettcher/container-landscape/README.md

 ### Docker
 [Docker](https://en.wikipedia.org/wiki/Docker_(software)) was originally an abstraction layer ontop of LXC but has since developed its own library (libcontainer), written in Go, which requires Linux 3.8 or higher.

-Running Linux containers on windows is a recent development requiring Windows 10 with Hyper-V installed.
+Running Linux containers with Docker on Windows is a recent development requiring Windows 10 with Hyper-V installed.
 This is done by docker by setting up a Hyper-V VM in the background and connecting to that for the container solution.

 [cgroups]:https://en.wikipedia.org/wiki/Cgroups
 [namespaces]:https://en.wikipedia.org/wiki/Linux_namespaces
 [chroot]:https://en.wikipedia.org/wiki/Chroot

 ## Comparison of technologies
-Some information found during a cursory review of container technologies ruled out several technologies.
-Among these, Docker Swarm, Kubernetes, OpenShift, and OpenStack all do not support workload managers/schedulers beyond their own included basic scheduler.
-In addition to this several of these (OpenStack, Docker Swarm) require many additional daemons running with elevated priveleges running on the compute nodes in order to be managed/scheduled.
+Some information found during a cursory review of container technologies ruled out several container solutions such as Docker Swarm, Kubernetes, OpenShift, and OpenStack as they lack support of workload managers/schedulers beyond their own included basic scheduler.
+Some non-optimal solutions (OpenStack, Docker Swarm) require many additional daemons running with elevated priveleges running on the compute nodes in order to be managed/scheduled.

 There are several comparisons of the remaining technologies (Shifter and Singularity) in current media [1][comparison].
 Shifter and Singularity are similar in that both are developed for HPC systems exclusively, both seek to allow for the end users to utilize more popular container technologies (Docker) locally, and both provide an interface to transfer those images for use on a HPC system.
 A typical user workflow would be very similar under both of these approaches with the only significant differences being in the docker image conversion software used.

 As for scheduler support, Shifter has the advantage of having a dedicated Slurm integration via a plugin, but both Shifter and Singularity have command line tools allowing for their respective containers to be launched and applications executed on them.

 Both technologies allow for performance on par with bare metal, and both support multiple standard HPC configurations.
 Here Shifter pulls ahead in offering more Cray specific support.
-As for applicatioon support, both container technologies should support a large majority of desired software.
+As for application support, both container technologies should support a large majority of desired software.
 Shifter relies on MPICH for running MPI which should be compatible with most vanilla MPI libraries.
-Singularity has been designed to support OpenMPI, MPICH, and IntelMPI directly and actually passes PMI/PMIx calls from the host in to the container.
+Singularity has been designed to support OpenMPI, MPICH, and IntelMPI directly and passes PMI/PMIx calls from the host in to the container.

 Due to the increase in complexity, Shifter also introduces more security concerns than Singularity.
 Having an ImageGateway server with several root applications as well as a setuid root application on each compute node introduces a larger attack surface for a malicious image to attempt to escalate priveleges.